 Does your stone have naturals or indented naturals?

 If your diamond has indented naturals or naturals, check them for the presence of trigons.
-Don’t fret if your diamond has them or if it doesn’t show any.
-It won’t change or affect the current clarity grade or the appearance of your diamond since they are already factored in during the grading process.
-They do however; serve as an alternate attribute to help you identify your stone.
+But don’t fret if your diamond has them or if it doesn’t show any.
+It won’t change or affect the current clarity grade or the appearance of your diamond as they are already factored in during the grading process.
+They do however; serve as an alternate feature to help you identify your stone.